jas-dzied/bases-spwn/README.md

 # bases-spwn
-a library to convert numbers between any base.
+A library to convert numbers between any base.

 It includes a single type, `@base_number`, which you can use to hold your numbers in different bases.